 The First Families of Houston Food: Why We Eat the Way We Eat in H-Town

-Photo courtesy Ninfa's Mama Ninfa outside her restaurant.
+Photo courtesy Laurenzo's Mama Ninfa and her grandson, Domenic Laurenzo.

 Some families have continued to stick with their own, too, but to live and cook in Houston is to be influenced by all the disparate cultures and flavors around you.
 This is how we get the major Italian families creating restaurants, each with a unique nod to their Houston roots.
 This is how we get the subtle Tex-Mex influences sneaking into Churrascos and the Latin influences popping up at Molina's.

 And this is why the restaurants that dominate the Houston food scene today are here.
 This is why we eat Cajun food and fajitas and plantain chips and truffles.
 This is why we have fewer large chain restaurants than other cities of our size.
 And it's part of what makes the Houston dining scene so exciting.

 Photo courtesy Churrascos The churrasco steak made Michael Cordúa famous.

 Patriarch Michael Cordúa came to the United States from Nicaragua in the 1970s to study economics and finance at Texas A&M University.
 He taught himself to cook because he missed the food of his home country.